Accelerating Recommender Model ETL with a Streaming FPGA-GPU Dataflow: Evaluation

 \subsubsection{Hardware Platform}

-We evaluate CPU baseline on a two-socket server with AMD EPYC 7V13 CPU (128 cores, 512GB DRAM).
-We run GPU experiments in Nvidia A100 (40GB HBM, 12-core CPU, 85GB RAM, 500GB SSD) and RTX 3090 (24GB GDDR6X, 64-core CPU, 252GB RAM, 2TB SSD) respectively.
-For \textsc{Piper}, we use Xilinx Alveo U55c equipped with 16GB HBM (32 memory channels, maximum throughput 460GB/s) and 43MB SRAM, and the attached CPU is an AMD EPYC 7302P 16-core Processor.
-Unless specified, the achieved kernel frequency of \textsc{Piper} for the different pipelines is 200MHz.
+We evaluate three classes of platforms: CPUs, GPUs, and FPGAs.
+(1) For CPU baselines, we use Apache Beam on Google Cloud N2 instances (n2-standard-16/32/64/96/128), as well as a server-grade two-socket machine equipped with AMD EPYC 7V13 (128 cores, 512 GB DRAM).
+(2) For GPU experiments, we use both cloud and local setups: a Google Cloud instance with an Nvidia A100 (40 GB HBM, 12-core CPU, 85 GB RAM, 2 TB balanced persistent disk, and 4$\times$375 GB local NVMe SSDs), and a local workstation with an RTX 3090 (24 GB GDDR6X, 64-core CPU, 252 GB RAM, 2 TB NVMe SSD).
+(3) For \textsc{PipeRec}, we use a Xilinx Alveo U55c with 16 GB HBM (32 channels, peak throughput 460 GB/s) and 43 MB SRAM.
+The host system has an AMD EPYC 7302P 16-core CPU, and an AMD MI210 GPU is attached for end-to-end benchmark.
+Unless otherwise specified, the achieved kernel frequency of \textsc{PipeRec} is 200 MHz.